Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 }

-Muy importante: don't end the last lines in a hash with a comma, that shit rips on wind0ngs kek.
+Muy importante: don't end the last lines in a hash with a comma, that shit rips on wind0ngs kek (technically that's """invalid""" JSON too).

 Pretty much half of it is required, exceptions being: